Maps for Stanmer Park

 Stanmer Park is just off the A27 between Brighton and Lewes.
 The best postcode, if you are using sat nav, is BN1 9QA, which is Stanmer House.
-The free car park just past the church in Stanmer Park has a width restriction.
+The main car park (Patchway car park) is straight on past Stanmer House.

 When you get to Stanmer Park

 It is around a mile from Falmer station and the entrance of Stanmer Park to the Fruit Factory (allow 30 minutes to walk).
-Cycle/walk/drive up the main road through the middle of the park.
+Drive up the main road through the middle of the park or cycle/walk up the path beside it.
 Take the left-hand fork where the road splits (a one-way system).
-You will see Stanmer Church in front of you.
+You will see Stanmer House and Stanmer Church in front of you.

 If you are coming to a course, event or volunteering session please follow the instructions about where to meet in the confirmation email we have sent you.
 Please do not be late.

-For the Fruit Factory, follow the road past the church and turn left towards Stanmer Village and the tea rooms.
+For the Fruit Factory, follow signs to Stanmer Village and Tea Rooms.
+Follow the road past the church and turn left toward the tea rooms.
 Go past the old farm house and a stable yard on the left, and the Fruit Factory is there on the left.

 Need directions to Racehill Community Orchard instead?
-Click here.
+Get directions to Racehill Community Orchard.